ath0rus/ath0rus.github.io/credits/index.md

-## Here you will find a link to all the assets and software I use for my projects,
+## Here you will find a link to all the assets and software I use for my projects
 This site will be constantly added to overtime when I use more software or assets

 ---